-· a \$2.5 million decrease in payments made to Universal Cells for in-process research and development.
+- · a decrease of \$0.5 million in payments made to Universal Cells for in-process research and development; and - · an increase in reimbursements for research and development tax and expenditure credits of \$2.0 million.

-Our subcontracted costs for the three months ended March 31, 2017 were \$7.7 million, compared to \$3.6 million in the same period of 2016, of which \$3.6 million related to our NY-ESO SPEAR T-cells, \$2.4 million related to process development and the remaining \$1.7 million related to other projects, including our MAGE-A10 and AFP SPEAR T-cells.
+Our subcontracted costs for the three months ended March 31, 2018 were \$12.3 million, compared to \$7.7 million in the same period of 2017.
+This includes \$6.7 million of costs associated with manufacturing for both our NY-ESO SPEAR T-cells and our internal pipeline, including our MAGE-A10 and MAGE-A4 and AFP SPEAR T-cells and \$5.6 million of costs associated with clinical trials, including \$1.2 million for our NY-ESO SPEAR T-cells.

-Our research and development expenses are highly dependent on the phases of our research projects and therefore fluctuate from period to period.
-In the year ended December 31, 2017, we plan to increase the number of clinical trials we are running, both in new therapies (including our MAGE-A4 and AFP SPEAR T-cells), existing wholly-owned therapies (MAGE-A10) and as part of the GSK Collaboration and License Agreement for our NY-ESO SPEAR T-cells.
-We expect to increase the number of staff employed in our research and development departments in order to invest in our future pipeline of SPEAR T-cells, develop our platform and manage clinical trials and develop our manufacturing capabilities at our U.S. facility.
+Our research and development expenses are highly dependent on the phases and progression of our research projects and therefore fluctuate from period to period.
+We anticipate that our research and development expenses will be higher in the year ended December 31, 2018 compared to the year ended December 31, 2017.
+The increase in research and development is due to an increase in expenditure on clinical trials as enrollment in our clinical trials progress and we also expect to increase the number of staff employed in our research and development departments in order to invest in our future pipeline of SPEAR T-cells, develop our platform and manage clinical trials and further developing our manufacturing capabilities at our U.S. facility.
 This will significantly increase the related salaries and share-based compensation expenses, as well as require higher expenditures on facilities, materials and equipment.

 The share-based compensation expense related to nonemployee option grants will fluctuate in future periods due to changes in the assumptions to the fair value calculation, which include the share price, interest rates, volatility and expected term.
-A 5% increase in the share price at March 31, 2017 would have increased the share-based compensation expense for nonemployee option grants in the three months ended March 31, 2017 by approximately \$32,000.
+A 5% increase in the share price at March 31, 2018 would have increased the share-based compensation expense for nonemployee option grants in the three months ended March 31, 2018 by approximately \$47,000.